A Month of Ferocious Battles and Shifting Powers

 The Ukrainian government, seeking international recognition and support, was in a precarious position as it fought to defend its newly declared independence amidst the broader chaos of the Russian Civil War.

 In summary, February 1918 was a month of profound conflict and transformation, with each of these wars contributing to the reshaping of national borders and political systems.
-The outcomes of these battles and political manoeuvres would significantly influence the geopolitical landscape of post-war Europe.

 Women's suffrage in the United Kingdom: Representation of the People Act gives most women over 30 the vote, 6th February 1918